 Built in 1944 by German immigrant August Furst, the Moorish Revival architecture was a unique style for a residence in Shadow Hills, a sleepy, equestrian focused neighborhood of Los Angeles, California.

-Furst Castle sits at an elevation of 1,300 feet atop an eight-acre hillside property with sweeping views of the San Fernando Valley.
+Furst Castle sits at an elevation of 1,300 feet atop an eight-acre hillside property with sweeping view of the San Fernando valley.
 At the street, the property presents a white stucco wall with metal gates and chainlink fencing.
-Just inside the main entrance, two modest residences can been seen, one Spanish Colonial Revival, the other Minimal Traditional.
-Features of the property include a 250,000 gallon pool (currently drained), a gazebo, a 20 foot tall cross, and a winding, hillside driveway to the main residence—measuring 1,972 feet long, it's more than a third of a mile.
+Just inside the main entrance, two modest residences can be seen, one Spanish Colonial Revival, the other Minimal Traditional.
+Features of the property include a 250,000 gallon pool (currently drained), a gazebo, a 20 foot tall cross, and a winding, hillside driveway to the main residence - measuring 1,972 feet long, it's more than a third of a mile.

 The 5,400 square foot residence features a Moroccan-style sunken room, a Roman bath, multiple bedrooms, 3 kitchens, 6 bathrooms, 2 garages, and multiple unique spaces.
 Both modern and old-world hardware and features are scattered throught this eclectic home, including imported Mexican tile, stained glass windows, a European style fireplace mantel, and much more.
 The rooftop features 2 domed capulas, the larger of which was built as a sauna.

 Furst Castle is happy to host your event, whether it's filming, a private party, wedding, or seminar.